 If in doubt, remember my grandmother’s investment in a well-made wicker basket.
 Just like her, we want you to enjoy your favourite products for as long as possible – just with a little more festive sparkle…!

-Just £2 will plant, monitor and protect 1 tree at our Sebangau Forest reforestation site.
+Just £2 will plant, monitor and protect 1 tree at our Sebangau National Park peat-swamp forest reforestation site.